-Figure 1-1 shows the regional context of the overall District Boundaries within the Bunker Hill Groundwater Basin as well as the District's sphere of influence as appointed by the Local Agency Formation Commission for San Bernardino County.
-Figure 1-2 shows the land owned by or under easement of the District in the Santa Ana and Mill Creek Recharge Basins areas.
+Figure 1-1 shows the regional context of the overall District Boundaries within the Bunker Hill groundwater basin as well as the District's sphere of influence as appointed by the Local Agency Formation Commission for San Bernardino County.
+Figure 1-2 shows the land owned by or under easement of the District in the Santa Ana and Mill Creek Recharge Basins areas as well as the lands to be managed by the District after the land transfer with the Bureau of Land Management.
 The District's historical groundwater recharge is shown in Table 2-1 of this report.